 “We’re having sooooooo much friggin’ fun on this little run of shows!” quipped Marco Benevento in an Instagram post on the afternoon of May 3.
 Later that night, the sentiment became overtly obvious as Benevento and Co. brought their colorfully energetic mix of pop and rock to Jersey City.
-The historic venue, situated in the Village neighborhood of downtown Jersey City, welcomed every note as if it knew Marco came home to play.
+White Eagle Hall, an historic venue is situated in the Village neighborhood of downtown Jersey City, welcomed every note as if it knew Marco came home to play.

 Providing a short opening set was New York City native Andrew Fox, a solo singer/producer with a small assembly of toys and knobs but a large sweeping psychedelic soul.
 Warming up the Jersey crowd with a selection of songs from his recently debuted EP Shock by Shock, Fox sang passionately over a mix of deep bumping bass and sinking synthesizer leads.
 The live performance of these tracks varies slightly as Fox mixes, filters, and plays keys.
 A stand out was the funky “John / Candy,” featuring a pop laced guitar riff and chopping snare claps.

 In a nod to the oh so obvious theme of welcoming that encompasses Benevento and crew, Fox mentioned that the two had in fact only first met in person just prior to the show.
 It was just a few weeks ago that Benevento reached out to Fox via the internet and asked him to tag along for a few shows.
 This speaks volumes to Marco’s openness to opportunity and appreciation.